 There are two key issues that future network designers need to contend with in IoT networks.
-Firstly, the high path quality needed, which requires the routing system to establish the path and allocate the resources, including the case where it may need to configure the network to strategically replicate and eliminate packets to maximise their chances of successfully traversing the network [RFC 8655].
+Firstly, the high path quality needed, which requires the routing system to establish the path and allocate the resources, including the case where it may need to configure the network to strategically replicate and eliminate packets to maximise their chances of successfully traversing the network [ROUT.17].
 Additionally, many IoT devices are designed to meet extreme physical size, cost and lifetime power budgets.
 The protocols that these devices use require extreme regard to resource conservation and may not be able to use the “standard” network protocols which are optimised for characteristics such as generality and performance.

 .